joezcool02/conspiracy/source/_posts/jfk-magic-bullet.md

 {% asset_img jfk-pristine-bullet.jpg Pristine Bullet %}

 I recomend people have a read through of the actual document as this is only one of very many strange coincidences in the Warren Report https://www.archives.gov/research/jfk/warren-commission-report/

+### Where was the magic bullet found?
+Many people are curious as to where the magic bullet was found, or if it was ever found at all as the name implies it is mysterious.
+The bullet was apparently discovered in a gurney after the assaination had taken place at the Parkland Memorial Hospital.
+This circumstances seems very suspicious and may have been intentionally left there to cover up the tracks of the conspiracy.